CIRDLES/ET_Redux/README.md

 As of March 2015, we are migrating our content from CIRDLES.org to this site, with the goal of stimulating community involvement.

+This material is based upon work supported by the National Science Foundation under Grant Numbers [0930223](http://www.nsf.gov/awardsearch/showAward?AWD_ID=0930223) and [1443037](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1443037).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Getting Started for Users:
 ---
 You will always find the latest release